islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 This post is the extraction of a section at my page [My professional services](../../my-professional-services).
 Some people enjoyed this part especially, so I thought it might be a good idea to extract it as an independent post that I might update from time to time.

-The goal of these questions is to help clarifying my **expectations** and to generate the clearest and broadest possible idea about the company, the role, the day-to-day work, etc. To better grab the "lights" and the "darkness".
+The goal of these questions is to help clarifying my **expectations** and to generate the clearest and broadest possible idea about the company, the business, the culture, the role, the day-to-day work, etc. To better grab the "lights" and the "darkness".
 Another outcome is to **reduce the probability of a misalignment and big surprises** during the first weeks of work 😊

 So... here I share some of the questions that I have asked in the past or I will ask in the future to my interviewers:

 - What is your **mission** and short-term goals as an organisation?
 What is your **vision** and long-term goals?
 - What is the **business model** of the company?
 Who are your customers, users, providers?
 - What **differentiates** you from any other company and from your competitors?
-- How do you earn money, what are your **revenue streams**?
+- **How do you earn money**, what are your **revenue streams**?
 Did you surpass the break-even?
 - How do you **improve** as a company or team?
 How do you **learn**?
 - How are you **organised**? (company-wide and engineering)
 - How do you take **decision**s?
 Who takes which ones and when?
 What decisions are taken at each "level"?